 Check out this map for information on parking and the grounds of Saints Philip and James: http://tiny.cc/ssphilipnjames

 It’s that time of year again!
-Join us for our third annual GINGERBREAD CHURCH competition, following holy hour Saturday December 17th!
+Join us for our third annual gingerbread church competition, following holy hour on Saturday, December 17th!

 L’Arche is an inter-denominational Christian community that welcomes people of all backgrounds to share life together.
-Community life is centered around four communal homes and the 16 members who have intellectual disabilities, known as “core people.”
+Community life is centered around four communal homes; each home has 16 members who have intellectual disabilities, known as “core people.”
 Each community member is encouraged to discover and deepen his or her spiritual life and live it according to his or her particular faith and tradition.
 Those who have no religious affiliation are also welcomed and respected in their freedom of conscience.

-Debora Green is one of the core members and Crisely is a live-in assistant and the home life leader in her community.
-Crisely will give an introduction of L'Arche and then will do Q&A format with Debora, asking her questions about community and her experiences living at L'Arche.
+Debora Green is a core member in her community, and Crisely is a live-in assistant and the home life leader in her community.
+Crisely will give an introduction of L'Arche and then will ask Debora questions about her community and experiences living at L'Arche.

-Happy 1/2 hour begins at 7 p.m. (but many people arrive at 6:30 p.m. for dinner) and the evening's speaker will take the stage at 7:30 p.m. for the presentation and Q&A.
+Happy 1/2 hour begins at 7 p.m., but many people arrive at 6:30 p.m. for dinner.
+The evening's speaker will take the stage at 7:30 p.m. for the presentation.